 The European Economic Area was created in 1994 as an agreement between the European Union and the European Free Trade Association that allows the EFTA states to participate in the EU’s internal market without being members of the EU.
 Currently it comprises all EU member states (with the exception of Croatia, which awaits ratification of the enlargement agreement) and three EFTA countries: Iceland, Lichtenstein and Norway.
 Switzerland did not join the treaty and cooperates with the EU on bilateral grounds instead.

 An EU candidate country is a state that applied for the membership and has been accepted by the EU as such.
-Currently, there are five recognised candidates for membership: Iceland (applied 2009, recognised 2010), Macedonia (applied 2004, recognised 2005), Montenegro (applied 2008, recognised 2010), Serbia (applied 2009, recognised 2012) and Turkey (applied 1987, recognised 1999).
-Serbia and Macedonia have not yet started negotiations to join, Iceland suspended theirs in 2013.
-Albania applied in 2009, however has not been granted the status by the EU yet.
+Currently, there are eight recognised candidates for membership: Albania (applied 2009, recognised 2014), Bosnia and Herzegovina (applied 2016, recognised 2022), Georgia (applied 2022, recognised 2023), Iceland (applied 2009, recognised 2010), North Macedonia (applied 2004, recognised 2005), Moldova (applied 2022, recognised 2022), Montenegro (applied 2008, recognised 2010), Serbia (applied 2009, recognised 2012), Ukraine and Turkey (applied 1987, recognised 1999).
+Bosnia and Herzegovina, Georgia, Moldova, and Ukraine have not yet started negotiations to join, Iceland suspended theirs in 2013, Turkeys accession negotiations are suspended since 2019.
+Kosovo applied in 2022, however has not been granted the status by the EU yet.